RajBorad1729/AnalytixPro/README.md

-# Data Analysis and Prediction Project
+# Data Analysis and Forcasting Project

-This project is a web application for data analysis and sales prediction.
-It allows users to upload CSV files, preprocess the data, visualize it, and make sales predictions using machine learning models.
+This project is a web application for data analysis and sales forcasting.
+It allows users to upload CSV files, preprocess the data, visualize it, and make sales forcasting.

 ## Features